 Welcome to Rathbone Market

-Rathbone Market is one of London's most recognisable markets, and has been a part of the Canning Town community for hundreds of years.
+Rathbone Market has been an important part of the Canning Town community for hundreds of years.

 Rathbone Market can trace its origins back to 1253, when King Henry III promised a Wednesday market in West Ham ‘forever’.